CantoLang/canto/docs/canto in a nutshell.md

 ###3.4 Comments

-Comments are blocks of text added for documentation or other purposes which are ignored by the Bento compiler.
-Bento allows comments to be freely interspersed with Bento code.
+Comments are blocks of text added for documentation or other purposes which are ignored by the Canto compiler.
+Canto allows comments to be freely interspersed with Canto code.

-There are two kinds of comments in Bento, documenting and nondocumenting.
+There are two kinds of comments in Canto, documenting and nondocumenting.
 Documenting comments are intended for usable commentary on the code that follows.
-Automatic documentation generators should be able to construct documentation for Bento code by extracting the documenting comments.
+Automatic documentation generators should be able to construct documentation for Canto code by extracting the documenting comments.

 Documenting comments are delimited by ```/*``` and ```*/```:
 ```